Election of 1860: Slavery Splits the Democrats

 - Stephen Douglas

-- How did the Democratic divide of 1860 affect the outcome of the election of 1860?
+- To what extent did growing sectional tension and turmoil concerning slavery affect (or determine) the selection of presidential candidates and the outcome of the election of 1860?